Meet our contributors!

 Chancellor, Embry-Riddle Aeronautical University

 Dr. Frank Ayers is the chancellor of Embry-Riddle Aeronautical University’s Prescott campus and is responsible for leading more than 2,600 students and 400 employees.
 Prior to Embry-Riddle, then-Colonel Ayers served in the U.S. Air Force for 26 years.
 He has logged more than 6,000 flight hours in a variety of aircraft types.

 Martha is library manager, public services at Prescott Public Library.
 Still enjoying a lifelong love of connecting people with information they need and books they’ll love, she has worked in school or public libraries in four states over the last 20 years.

 Chief of Police, City of Prescott

-Chief Black was appointed chief of police for the City of Prescott in July 2016.
+Chief Black was appointed Chief of Police for the City of Prescott in July 2016.
 Prior to this, she was the chief of police for the City of Glendale, Arizona, where she served since first joining as assistant chief in 2006.
-Chief Black began her career in 1980 as a patrol officer with Phoenix Police Department.
+Chief Black began her career in 1980 as a patrol officer with the Phoenix Police Department.
 She has been awarded the Medal of Valor, three Medals of Lifesaving and two Police Chief’s Unit Awards.

-Margo is vice president of marketing and public relations for Ponderosa Hotel Management Services, LLC.
-As well, serves on the board of directors for the Prescott Chamber of Commerce and the Arizona Lodging and Tourism Association.
+Margo is Vice President of marketing and public relations for Ponderosa Hotel Management Services, LLC.
+As well, she serves on the board of directors for the Prescott Chamber of Commerce and the Arizona Lodging and Tourism Association.
 She is also a founding member of the City of Prescott Tourism Advisory Committee.